GIST-CSBL/G2D-Diff/README.md

 # Generation Tutorial
 - GenerationTutorial.ipynb

 Generation with the trained condition encoder and diffusion model.
 It will take about 15 minutes for a single genotype input (ex. a cell line), but the time may vary depending on the environment.

-Check the comments in the notebook for further information about the source code
+Check the comments in the notebook for further information about the source code.
 (ex. saving checkpoints.
-You may need to create the directory for saving.).
+You may need to create the directory for saving.)

 # Reproducing the models
 Use the following jupyter notebooks after adding the kernel.